Duncan backs no-excuse absentee voting in Georgia amid calls to eliminate

 Duncan, who presides over the state Senate, said halting the ability of Georgians to request mail-in ballots for any reason besides just living out of state or due to disability should not be part of “meaningful election reform” state Republicans are seeking in the 2021 legislative session.

-His stance mirrors Georgia House Speaker David Ralston, R-Blue Ridge, who earlier this month also urged Republican lawmakers to avoid proposals ending no-excuse absentee voting.
+His stance mirrors Georgia House Speaker David Ralston, R-Blue Ridge, who last month also urged Republican lawmakers to avoid proposals ending no-excuse absentee voting.
 Ralston wants to focus on changing voter ID laws to require photo identification when requesting mail-in ballots instead of signature verification.

 “I think the best step forward is for us to just look for an opportunity to create a photo ID process,” Duncan said.
 “I think that best fits the needs of 11 million Georgians.”